Apollon77/daikin-controller/README.md

 ### DaikinAC(ip, options, callback)
 Constructor to initialize the Daikin instance to interact with the device.
-Usage see example above, the "options" paraeter is optional.
+Usage see example above, the "options" parameter is optional.
 Using "options" you can set a **logger** function (see example).
 Additionally you can set the special flag **useGetToPost** for older Firmwares of the Daikin-WLAN-Interfaces (<1.4) that only supported HTTP GET also to set data.
 So if you get errors using it then you try if it works better with this flag.
 The callback function is called after initializing the device and requesting currentCommonBasicInfo and currentACModelInfo.

 ### setUpdate(updateInterval, callback)